 Remember: this invitation is only for questions about the interview process, such as how long it will last, what are the main questionnaire sections, which technological knowledge is being verified.
 Many candidates ask questions about the projects they are interviewing for, but this information is not for you to handle.
 You should mention that a second round of interviews with project representatives should be expected by the candidates who pass the first round and point the candidate to Recruitment team.

-Questions and During discussion, do not discourage the candidate, no matter what.
-You should never express negative opinion about candidate’s knowledge, personal opinions, attitude or answers give out other signs of negative impression.
-Don’t forget, that communication is more than words — sighs and tone of voice can discourage the candidate and hinder his or her further performance.
+Do not discourage the candidate, no matter what.
+You should never express negative opinion about candidate’s knowledge, personal opinions, attitude or answers or give out other signs of negative impression.
+Don’t forget that communication is more than words — sighs and tone of voice can discourage the candidate and hinder his or her further performance.
 Over-friendliness and encouragement should also be avoided.
 You should stay friendly but neutral.
 Remember: in this conversation you represent the company — you must maintain proper professional conduct.

 Technical questions should not contain the answer within the question, or they should give multiple choices with only one or few variants being correct.
 Candidate should not be able to guess the correct answers.